-- Sprinkle the gelatin over 1/2 cup of cold water, set in the refrigerator.
+- Sprinkle the gelatin over a half cup of cold water, set in the refrigerator.

 - Combine the rest of the ingredients for the filling in a blender, puree until very smooth (3-5 minutes).
 Add the gelatin, puree for 1 minute longer until fully combined.

 - Pour the filling mixture into the cold pie crust, allow to set in the refrigerator for minimum 2 hours until firm.